RohanCyberOps/Interactive-Atomic-Structure-Visualization/README.md

 5. **Open a Pull Request** 🔃

 ## 📜 License
 This project is open-source and licensed under the **MIT License**.
-Feel free to use and enhance it! 🔓
+Feel free to use, enhance, and share it! 🔓

 ## 📬 Contact & Support
 Got questions or ideas?
 Let's connect! 🤝